Pep Guardiola didn't hesitate when listing his six greatest players of all time

 | Last updated

-Pep Guardiola has named the six best players in football history while paying tribute to Pele.
+Pep Guardiola named the six best players in football history while paying tribute to Pele.

-The Brazil icon died on Thursday evening at the age of 82.
+The Brazil icon died in December at the age of 82.
 Pele is the only player to win the World Cup three times and scored an astonishing 1281 goals in 1363 appearances across 21 years.

-Tributes to Pele have poured in over the last 24 hours.
+Tributes to Pele poured in.
 A testament to how beloved he was on and off the pitch.

-City manager Guardiola spoke at length about Pele's impact on the game ahead of his side's clash with Everton on Saturday.
+City manager Guardiola spoke at length about Pele's impact on the game ahead of his side's clash with Everton in December.

 While paying tribute to Pele, Guardiola named five other players that will be 'eternal' alongside the former Santos man.